What’s covered by Comprehensive Travel Insurance?

 Upgrade your cover

-For a higher premium, you can customise your cover by adding one or more of these optional extras to your Comprehensive travel insurance policy:
+For an additional premium, you can add one or more of the following optional extras to your policy:

 Excess reduction or waiver

-Halve your excess from the standard $200 to $100; or get it waived and pay no excess.
+Halve your excess from the standard $200 to $100; or choose to have no excess.

 Get a quote

-Whether you’re after cheap travel insurance or a policy with all the bells and whistles, we’ve got a wide range of cover for you to choose from.
+Whether you want cover for just the basics or a policy with lots of bells and whistles, we’ve got a wide selection of travel insurance for you to pick from.